clehner/sylpheed-imap-notify/README.md

-# sylph-imap-notify
+# Sylpheed IMAP IDLE/NOTIFY Plug-in

 This is a plugin for the [Sylpheed][] mail client which adds support for the IMAP NOTIFY extension ([RFC 5465][]) and the IMAP IDLE command ([RFC 2177][]).
 It allows you to receive mail in real time instead of by polling.

 IMAP NOTIFY is a successor to IMAP IDLE and allows for getting notifications about more than one mailbox at a time on a single connection, and allows for listening for arbitrary mailbox events.
 However, it is not widely implemented.
 (It's author, Arnt Gulbrandsen, [said][Arnt] "it should have been good but is a disaster").
 However, it is supported by the [Dovecot][] and [Archiveopteryx][] IMAP servers.
+This plugin uses NOTIFY if the server supports it, and otherwise tries to use IDLE.
+With IDLE, only the inbox is watched for new mail.

 [Sylpheed]: http://sylpheed.sraoss.jp/en/
 [RFC 5465]: https://tools.ietf.org/html/rfc5465